Skip to content

 The last drawback that I could see some athletes and lifters having with the Legacy Lifter III is that they are heavier weightlifting shoes.
 Similar to its predecessor, this shoe has a heavier feel to them due to its TPU midsole and leather and textile upper construction.

-If you like lightweight weightlifting shoes to help promote faster foot turnover, then you may want to look into options like the Inov-8 Fastlight Power G 380.
+If you like lightweight weightlifting shoes that help promote faster foot turnover, you may want to consider options like the Inov-8 Fastlight Power G 380.

 Performance Assessment